 But a man named Ananias – his wife, Sapphira, conniving in this with him – sold a piece of land, secretly kept a part of the price for himself, and then brought the rest to the apostles and made an offering of it.
 Peter said, “Ananias, how did Satan get you to lie to the Holy Spirit and secretly keep back part of the price of the field?
 Before you sold it, it was all yours, and after you sold it, the money was yours to do with as you wished.
 So what got into you to pull a trick like this?
 You didn’t lie to men, but to God.”
 Ananias, when we heard those words, fell down dead.
 That put the fear of God into everyone who heard it.
 The younger men went right to work and wrapped him up, then carried him out and buried him.
 Not more than three hours later, his wife, knowing nothing of what had happened came in.
 Peter said, “Tell me, were you given this price for your field?”
 “Yes,” she said, “that price.”
 Peter responded, “What’s going on here that you connived to conspire against the Spirit of the Master?
 The men who buried your husband are at the door, and you’re next.”
 No sooner were the words out of his mouth than she also fell down, dead.
 When the younger men returned they found her body.
 They carried her out and buried her alongside her husband.
 By this time the whole church, and in fact, everyone who heard of these things had a healthy respect for God.
 They knew God was not to be trifled with.

-So what are the told this morning?
+So what are we told this morning?
 What are the facts?
-We know that at this time there is a spirit of giving, a spirit of generosity that had worked its way into the early church… Previously in the Book of Acts we find that, “Everyone around was in awe – all those wonders and signs done through the apostles!
+We know that at this time, there is a spirit of giving, a spirit of generosity that had worked its way into the early Church… Previously in the Book of Acts, we find that “Everyone around was in awe – all those wonders and signs done through the apostles!
 And all believers lived in harmony, holding everything in common.
 They sold whatever they owned and pooled their resources so that each person’s need was met.”
-(Acts 2:43-45) Those initial believers came together to live in community with one another, a community that sought to utilize the collective good of all it’s members in order to care for those in the church and to even care for those who lived around them.
+(Acts 2:43-45) Those initial believers came together to live in community with one another, a community that seeks to utilize the collective good of all it’s members to care for those in the Church and to even care for those who lived around them.

-This spirit of pouring blessings upon one another had spread throughout, and apparently had made its way to Ananias and Sapphira who sold a piece of property with the intention of giving all of the proceeds to the apostles.
-But something happened and we find that as a result Ananias and Sapphira withheld a portion of the of the profits instead of fulfilling their word to give it to God.
+This Spirit of pouring blessings upon one another had spread throughout and apparently had made its way to Ananias and Sapphira who sold a piece of property intending to give all of the proceeds to the apostles.
+But something happened, and we find that as a result, Ananias and Sapphira withheld a portion of the profits instead of fulfilling their word to give it to God.
 The writer of the Book of Acts said that Ananias and Sapphira were “conniving,” scheming, with one another.
 However, I think there was some editorial work done… I don’t think Ananias and Sapphira sat the money down on a table, looked at one another, and said, “Hey, I have a good idea… Why don’t we lie to God?”
-No… I think the conversation that occured was similar to ones that happen in our own lives and is a honest reflection of what we wrestle with, “You know we have taxes to pay to the Romans?… We still have other expenses that might come up… What if something were to happen?”
+No… I think the conversation that occurred was similar to ones that happen in our own lives and is an honest reflection of what we wrestle with, “You know we have taxes to pay to the Romans?… We still have other expenses that might come up… What if something were to happen?”

-Like I said I don’t think that Ananias and Sapphira set out with the intention to sell property in order to lie to God, because no one sets out with that goal in mind.
-It might be anachronistic, but I imagine that if Ananias and Sapphira were alive today they might have added, “You know the costs of your last treatment were more expensive than what we were thinking… The kids have school supplies they need… And your parents are looking to retire and I don’t know if we can afford to give them the care that they need…” Ananias and Sapphira probably felt pressure to act in the same spirit of generosity that had swept the church, but like us they probably told themselves, “Let’s keep some to ourselves just in case… God wants me, wants us to take care of ourselves.”
+As I said, I don’t think that Ananias and Sapphira set out with the intention to sell the property to lie to God, because no one sets out with that goal in mind.
+It might be anachronistic, but I imagine that if Ananias and Sapphira were alive today, they might have added, “You know the costs of your last treatment were more expensive than what we were thinking… The kids have school supplies they need… And your parents are looking to retire, and I don’t know if we can afford to give them the care that they need…” Ananias and Sapphira probably felt pressure to act in the same Spirit of generosity that had swept the Church, but like us, they apparently told themselves, “Let’s keep some to ourselves just in case… God wants me, wants us to take care of ourselves.”

-We as disciples of Christ, we as the body of Christ, the Church, cannot maintain an iron grasp on the gifts and talents that have been given to us by God… And I’m not just talking about money… Money is the obvious illustration that is used in this passage, and in my opinion an easy way out… I’m also talking about our time, our skills, our abilities to sing, speak, and act, in addition to the multiple ways in which we can be a community that supports one other.
-In what ways have we held onto certain aspects of our lives, of our church, in order to save it for that “what if” occasion?
+We, as disciples of Christ, we as the body of Christ, the Church, cannot maintain an iron grasp on the gifts and talents that have been given to us by God… And I’m not just talking about money… Money is the clear illustration that is used in this passage, and in my opinion, an effortless way out… I’m also talking about our time, our skills, our abilities to sing, speak, and act, in addition to the multiple ways in which we can be a community that supports one other.
+In what ways have we held onto certain aspects of our lives, of our Church, to save it for that “what if” occasion?
 How many times have we missed opportunities to build relationships with those around us because we selfishly thought that the gifts God gave us were for us and us alone?
-What I’m essentially asking myself and all of you this morning, “Is when have we given to God with one hand open and the other hand clenched shut like an ironclad trap trying to preserve those things we think belong only to ourselves?”
+What I’m mainly asking myself and all of you this morning, “Is when having we given to God with one hand open and the other hand clenched shut like an ironclad trap trying to preserve those things we think belong only to ourselves?”

 Those who have come before us did not have much… They were pioneers of Northern New York, trailblazers who established a community of faith to serve those who were around them.
-Now I can’t say that I finished reading the book that chronicles the history of this church, but I imagine that there were times where things weren’t good… I imagine there were times when people were exclude, where money became more important than people, and times where going to church might have been more for gaining social capital than for actually worshipping God… Yet through all of those times I bet that there were those who still made an offering to God, the kind of offering that Ananias and Sapphira wanted to make… Those who never stopped living life with two hands open instead of one knowing that God would be there with them.
+Now I can’t say that I finished reading the book that chronicles the history of this Church, but I imagine that there were times where things weren’t good… I believe there were times when people were excluded, where money became more important than people, and times were going to Church might have been more for gaining social capital than for actually worshipping God… Yet through all of those times, I bet that those still made an offering to God, the kind of offering that Ananias and Sapphira wanted to make… Those who never stopped living life with two hands open instead of one knowing that God would be there with them.